Yehuda Bacon

-Yehuda Bacon (יהודה בקון; born July 28, 1929 in Ostrava) is an Israeli artist who survived the Holocaust.
+Yehuda Bacon (יהודה בקון; born July 28, 1929) is an Israeli artist and Holocaust survivor.

 Biography

-Yehuda Bacon was born into a Hasidic (Orthodox Jewish) family.
+Yehuda Bacon was born into a Hasidic (Orthodox Jewish) family in Ostrava, then part of Czechoslovakia.
 In the fall of 1942, at the age of 13, Bacon was deported with his family from Ostrava to the Ghetto Theresienstadt, where he shared a room with George Brady.
 In Theresienstadt he played in the children's opera Brundibár.
 In December 1943, he was deported to the concentration and extermination camp Auschwitz-Birkenau, where he and other imprisoned children were used to bedazzle the International Committee of the Red Cross in the so-called "family camp".
 In fact, the "Birkenau Boys" were used for transport work in the entire complex of Auschwitz II-Birkenau.

 In June 1944, Bacon saw his father murdered in the gas chambers.
 At this time, his mother and his sister Hanna were deported to the Stutthof concentration camp, where they died a few weeks before its liberation.
-On January 18, 1945 Bacon was sent on the camp's death march, which lasted three days and led him through the Mauthausen-Gusen concentration camp to its subcamp Gunskirchen.
+On January 18, 1945, Bacon was sent on the camp's death march, which lasted three days and led him through the Mauthausen-Gusen concentration camp to its subcamp Gunskirchen.
 In March, Bacon was sent on another death march to a subcamp of Mauthausen, Gunskirchen, in the woods.
 As he reports, there was no food, water or clothing.
-On May 5, 1945 Bacon was liberated by the US Army.
+On May 5, 1945, Bacon was liberated by the US Army.
 Before the SS guards left the camp, they poisoned the rest of the food.
 After fleeing to a village, many inmates died from eating too much too suddenly, in amounts their bodies could no longer handle.
 Bacon and his friend Wolfie Adler (who later became an Israeli rabbi and published a book about his experiences) left the camp.
 US soldiers brought them to a hospital in the Austrian town Steyr.

 After his recovery, Bacon returned to Prague hoping to reunite with his mother and sisters.
 He lived in an orphanage not far from Prague in Štiřín, which was established by the Czech educator and humanist Přemysl Pitter.
 The writer H.G.
 Adler was also a teacher there.
 Through Pitter and Adler, he found a way to live after the liberation.